python4astronomers/python4astronomers/source/vo/votools.rst

    <p class="flip9">Click to Show/Hide Solution</p> <div class="panel9">

-We use `pyfits`_ to open the image file and examine its contents.
+We use `astropy.io.fits`_ to open the image file and examine its contents.
 ::

-    import pyfits
+    from astropy.io import fits
     import aplpy
     import matplotlib.pyplot as plt

-    hdulist = pyfits.open(filename)
+    hdulist = fits.open(filename)

     # check for multiple FITS extensions and their contents
     # in this case the "PRIMARY" header is empty